 “When we were playing this morning a plane flew by, very low above the field.
 My friends said it was an American jet.

 “I see.
 Well, let’s go for a walk, you and I. The cigars can wait.”
 He drank the little bit of lemonade left in his glass and carried both glasses towards the kitchen.
 I followed him.
 “Rosa, I’m going for a walk with my grandson.
 We need to talk and stretch our legs.
-See you in a few minutes.”
+See you a little later.”

-Grandma took the empty glasses from him and she smiled at me as we went out the kitchen door.
+Grandma took the empty glasses and she smiled at us as we went out the kitchen door.
 When we were almost at the stone walk, Grandma called out.

 “Lino, don’t forget your hat.
 The sun is pretty strong already.”

-I ran back to get it and then ran back to catch up.
-Grandpa kept on walking, past the vegetable garden and the rear yard, where you came upon more fruit trees and a tin-covered little structure without walls where Grandma did her washing.
-When it rained, the big round drops played a heavenly symphony on its metal roof.
-I had grown used to falling asleep listening to the musical racket on many rainy nights.
+After I got it, I ran back to catch up.
+Grandpa was walking ahead, past the vegetable garden and the rear yard, where you came upon more fruit trees and a small structure without walls.
+This is where Grandma did her washing.
+When it rained, the big round drops played a heavenly symphony on its tin roof.
+I had grown used to falling asleep listening to the watery music on rainy nights.

 Behind the washroom there was a fence and a wooden gate and past that gate, the tobacco fields began.
 The harvest had been done on this part of the fields.
 Only the naked stalks remained, and the ground showed a tired color after its most recent effort.

 Grandpa waited for me to catch up, and when I was by his side, he spoke in a low voice: